skuwiph/umf/README.md

 # Unified MetaForm

+## Purpose

+To speed up and bring consistency to user input requirements for your Angular/Native applications.

+This is an opinionated API and doesn't try to accomplish everything.

 ## To Do

-The following is an incomplete list of changes which need to be made:
+The following is an list of changes/features which could be added to the project as a whole:

 * Animations/Transitions

-* Proper use of flex box for horizontal/vertical layout selection

 * Versioning between JSON versions and saved data